interactiveaudiolab/VocalSketchDataSet/README.md

 * distractor6_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)
 * distractor7_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)
 * distractor8_id - The id of one of the distractor sound recording or sound label (depending on the identification_type)
+* description_match - Boolean of whether participants_vocal_imitation_description was scored as correct according to the Marcel scoring guidelines (therefore only relevant when audio_concept_subset is 'everyday').
+See paper for more details.

 ### Column descriptions for participant_survey.csv